This is a guest post by James Tayo of Entrepreneur Blog'r.

 Writing great headlines is not hard at all.
 You just need to know what works, the psychology behind why it works and put that into practice.

 In this post, I am going to share a great resource with you.
 It's from the marketing guru, Jay Abraham and it is called, The 100 Greatest Headlines ever written.
-I will choose 3 of those headlines to analyse and show why those headline work so that you can be able to craft your own super headlines.
+[Editor's Note, 2023: This post is no longer active.]
+I will choose 3 of those headlines to analyze and show why those headline work so that you can be able to craft your own super headlines.
 I will also give you alternative headlines I could have used for this post.

 The Secret of Making People Like You